Louis Riel Day festivities included traditional Métis music

 Lepine stated teaching himself to play the fiddle by ear at seven years old.
 He has played across Canada and the U.S. and specializes in Red River jigging and square dance groups.
 He has also had a successful career in teaching.

 Along with the performance, students enjoyed tea and bannock.
-This was all part of giving students a taste of the Métis culture, said Terry-Lynn Anderson, organizer.
+This was all part of giving students a taste of the Métis culture, said Terri-Lynn Anderson, organizer.